Search

 • Data Structures & Other Objects Using C++, 2nd ed.
 Michael Main and Walter Savitch.
 Addison Wesley Longman (2001).

 • Data Structures & Program Design, 2nd ed.
 Robert L. Kruse.
-Prentice-Hall (1987).
+Prentice Hall (1987).
 This well-written text is Pascal-based.
-There is also a third edition (1994) as well as a new text, Data Structures and Program Design in C++, authored by Kruse and Alexander J. Ryba (1999).
+There is also a third edition (1994) as well as the newer text, Data Structures and Program Design in C++, authored by Kruse and Alexander J. Ryba (1999).

 • Data Structures and the Standard Template Library.
 WIlliam J. Collins.
 McGraw-Hill (2003).